 However, the growth investment strategy is most suitable if you have a long-term investment horizon and do not need regular cashouts.
 The compounding of returns will help you build a solid retirement corpus or fulfill any other long-term needs.

-You can switch from growth to dividend investing and vice-versa but remember that the process may involve exit loads and tax on capital gains, so make an informed choice early on.
-To simplify your investment journey, download smartphone apps such as the Moneyfy app.
+You can switch from growth to dividend investing and vice-versa, but remember that the process may involve exit loads and tax on capital gains, so make an informed choice early on.
+Download smartphone apps such as the Moneyfy app to simplify your investment journey.
 Create an account, complete a simple KYC process, pick your investment type using the MF scanner, browse through different funds, build a strong portfolio, and invest in mutual funds online.